 I am an award-winning author in both memoir and spiritually based self-help.
 My memoir, Glowing Houses, took second place in the nonfiction/memoir category in the 2015 Pacific Northwest Writers Association literary contest.
 My manuscript is complete (~86,000 words) and I have a full proposal that includes the following: table of contents; chapter-by-chapter outline; synopsis; competitive titles; marketing plan; full bio; and three sample chapters.

 As a past columnist for New Spirit Journal, I offered readers self-healing strategies based on the principles of yoga, meditation, and energy medicine.
 These articles served as inspiration for my book, The Eight Aspects of God, A Pathway to Bliss (HenOli Press, 2012), a finalist in the 2013 National Indie Excellence Awards.
-Integrating the teachings from this book with the theme of my memoir—resilience—I am writing a series of monthly articles for the online magazine, Contemplative Journal.
-These articles focus on building resilience through the practice of meditation and contemplation.
+Integrating the teachings from this book with my personal story, I write articles for the online magazine, Contemplative Journal.